tncrazvan/svelte-context-deeznuts/README.md

 Svelte Context Deeznuts is a very advanced 58 line library that solves a problem that's already been solved by the svelte standard library.

-## Why ?

-It is often the case that we need to provide some type hinting for component contexts.

-Unfortunately `getContext` does not inherit type hints from `setContext` and there is probably no easy way to fix that in the standard library without adding unnecessary complexity to the context api; and I like my standard libraries to be simple.

-Some workarounds include creating separate files to define the typed contexts and importing them separately.

-I don't like that, all `component.svelte`'s affairs should remain in the `component.svelte` file.

-## When to use

-Make sure you actually need to use the context api.

-This library automatically converts your value into a `Writable<T>`.

-Chances are that if you don't need a `Writable` in your context, you probably don't need the context api itself.

-We may agree to disagree.

 ## How to use

 Install with